 Among the honors he has received in recognition of his work is a Distinguished Alumni Award from the Wagner Graduate School at New York University, a New Jersey Citizens Action Advocacy Award, New Jersey NAACP President’s Award, New Jersey Black Ministers Council Rev. Dr. Martin Luther King, Jr. Award, New Jersey Senate Proclamation, New Jersey Assembly Proclamation, Bergen County Freeholders Proclamation, key to the city of Dallas, Texas and other awards citing his contributions in the fields of public policy and journalism.

 He is a proud member of Iota Phi Theta Fraternity, Inc., one of the 'Divine 9' National Pan-Hellenic Council organizations, serves as the fraternity's National Director of Communications and is a member of Gamma Omicron Omega Alumni Chapter in Baltimore.
 Walter is also a Trustee of the historic Pennsylvania Avenue AME Zion Church in Baltimore, Maryland and sits on the Board of its Zion Development Corporation.
 He also serves as the Co-Chairperson for the Advisory Council of Strong Schools Maryland, a statewide education equity advocacy organization.
 Mr. Fields is the son of the late Mrs. Mattie Fields and the late Walter L. Fields, Sr. He is married to Donna Wharton, a graduate of Williams College and MIT, and they have a daughter, Jordan Marie, an alumna with a degree in Political Science and former student-athlete on the track and field team at the University of Pittsburgh, and formerly on the cabinet of Pittsburgh Mayor Bill Peduto.
-Jordan is currently enrolled in the University of Pittsburgh School of Law.
+Jordan is currently enrolled in the University of Pittsburgh School of Law and Carnegie Mellon University's Heinz College as a dual JD/MS candidate.